aplchian/lamrim/three-insight/13-valid-establishment.md

 Therefore, since Chandrakirti is refuting the logicians position that sensory consciousnesses are valid regarding the intrinsic character of objects, he need not refute the position that they are simply valid cognitions.

 Consequently, Candrakirti is not giving a general refutation of the position that there are valid cognitions among conventional consciousnesses.
-He refuts essentially existent valid cognitions and objects of comprehension that are contingently posited dependent-arisings.
+He refutes ***essentially* existent valid cognitions and objects of comprehension** that are contingently posited dependent-arisings.

 ```
 Those are established through mutual dependence.
 When valid cognitions exist, then there are things that are objects of comprehension.
 When there are things that are objects of comprehension, then there are valid cognitions.
 However, neither valid cognitions nor objects of comprehension exist essentially.